AndrewT11/data-structures-and-algo/6-BinarySearchTrees/README.md

 - lookup(): Binary Tree O(log n) vs O(n) (LL or array)
 - insert(): Linked List or Array O(1)
 - remove(): Binary Tree O(log n) vs O(n) (LL or array)

+QUIZ:

+- Binary Search Trees do not always have a better Big O than Linked List.
+- Adding an item to a binary tree is O(log n).
+Very good.
+- Adding an item to the end of a linked list is O(1).
+In general, binary tree is better, but some things are still better with a linked list.
+- Inserting a number into a binary tree is not always O(log n).
+It can be O(n) in the case (example) where the item you are looking for is in a binary tree that does not branch, but only continues to get bigger or smaller in one direction, thus are moving and iterating through each number in a Linked List, but it looks like a binary tree.